-This article is for both the newbie as well as the veteran of the pickleball game.
 The primary concern while playing pickleball should always be about the equipment you are using.
-A piece of essential equipment when it comes to playing pickleball is the paddle.
+A piece of essential equipment when it comes to playing this game is the pickleball paddle.

 Since there are so many choices and variations available when it comes to paddles including the graphite pickleball paddles, it is crucial to have a starting point which will help you to choose the equipment best suited to your gameplay.